github/docs/content/github/creating-cloning-and-archiving-repositories/https-cloning-errors.md

 ---
 title: HTTPS cloning errors
 intro: 'There are a few common errors when using HTTPS with Git.
-These errors usually indicate you have an old version of Git, or you don''t have access to the repository.'
+These errors usually indicate you have an old version of Git, or you don\'t have access to the repository.'
 redirect_from:
   - /articles/error-the-requested-url-returned-error-403/
   - /articles/error-the-requested-url-returned-error-401/